kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 ### Contractions

-Do not use contractions in the documentation.
-They may be difficult for non-native English speakers to understand.
-Specifically, do not use the following:

-⛔️ Any "will" contractions, such as "you’ll" or "we’ll."
-⛔️ Any "would" contractions, such as "we’d" or "you’d."
-⛔️ Any contractions that sound like other words, such as "they’re" (there), "it’s" (its), or "you’re" (your).
-⛔️ Avoid using contractions for negative imperatives such as "don’t."
-Instead, use "do not," which has more power.
+It's okay to use contractions in the documentation from time to time.
+However, do not overuse it.
+Otherwise, your text will become messy and hard to read.

+✅ It's okay to use contractions.
+✅ It is okay to not use them as well.

 ### Articles